 'Old School' at 20: How Will Ferrell streaked his way to stardom in the 2003 college comedy hit

-Screenwriter Scot Armstron says no stunt butts were used in the classic scene
+Screenwriter Scot Armstrong says no stunt butts were used in the classic scene

 And in case you were wondering, no stunt butts were involved in the making of that sequence.
 "Will really did it," confirms Old School screenwriter Scot Armstrong who penned the movie with Phillips.
 "He was running down a street in Pasadena with something covering his front.
 I remember seeing neighbors walking their dog and going, 'What is this?'"